Wednesday 28 December 2022

 I personally would prefer you never lecture me on how you want me to think, but rather sketch out circumstances that make me agree with your line of thinking.
 But if you must lecture me on 2022 values, for heaven's sake, do it in a modern retelling of Persuasion.

 As it was this weirdly spiced-up version of Persuasion with its new, modern Anne was awful.
 This Anne is modern and feisty.
 This Anne says what she thinks and does what she wants, propriety be damned.
 This Anne would never have given up Frederick if she really loved him.
 This Anne announces to whole dinner parties that Charles Musgrove used to want to marry her first.
-Why would this Anne have ever let anyone persuade her what to do?
+Why would this Anne have ever let anyone persuade her into not marrying a man she truly loved?
 It makes no sense.
-The book character was persuaded into a lot of things she didn't really want to do, out of a lot of things that made her happy, and only learned how to stand up for herself at the end.
-That's what makes her story so compelling, that she grows after all those years of longing and pining, she finally has a second chance to stand up for herself and go after what will really make her happy.
-She isn't drunk, rude, or improper, she just learns how to say no to things that won't make her happy and finally gets what she wants.
-This new Anne didn't grow, she just was improper throughout.
+The book character was persuaded into a lot of things she didn't really want to do, as well as out of a lot of things that made her happy, and only learned how to stand up for herself at the end of 8 years of reflecting on how this had made her very unhappy.
+That's what makes her story so compelling, that Anne grows.
+After all those years of longing and pining, she finally has a second chance to stand up for herself and go after what will really make her happy.
+She isn't drunk, rude, or improper, she just learns how to say no to things that won't make her happy (marrying the wrong person for instance) and she finally gets what she wants.
+This new Anne didn't grow, she was just improper throughout.
 That being said, there were many things I did like about this version.

 The Elliot family in Netflix's Persuasion 2022

 Ok we've already talked about the opening scene.
 So, let's go a bit chronologically for a moment.
 I like the way we meet her father looking into the mirror surrounded by his many portraits of himself.
-Likewise we concisely meet Elizabeth proud of herself and her father dismissive and cruel towards Anne.
-I enjoy that we find out her family is broke when the creditors barge into the home and literally take cakes out of Elizabeth's hands.
+Likewise we concisely meet Elizabeth proud of herself and her father, simultaneously dismissive and cruel towards Anne.
+Mary's main accomplishment in this family is marrying well and being of important rank.
+I enjoy that we find out The Elliot family is broke when the creditors barge into the home and literally take cakes out of Elizabeth's hands.
 It's a bit odd in tone, but I found it amusing.

 Lady Russell in Netflix's Persuasion 2022